jeffpar/argument-aloud/ussc/audit/index.md

   - [Library of Congress: United States Reports](https://www.loc.gov/collections/united-states-reports/)
   - [The Supreme Court Database](http://scdb.wustl.edu)

-## The Supreme Court Database: Revisited
+## The Supreme Court Database Revisited

-The very FIRST case in the 1955 term audit (Texas v.
-New Mexico, No. 9 Orig), was missing from the SCDB, because even though it was argued on October 10, 1955, it was dismissed the following term, on February 25, 1957, "because of the absence of the United States as an indispensable party" (see p.166 of the 1956 Journal, and 352 U.S. 991).
+As luck would have it, the very first case in this initial audit, [Texas v.
+New Mexico (No. 9 Orig.)](https://www.oyez.org/cases/1955/9-orig), was missing from SCDB, because even though it was argued on October 10, 1955, it was dismissed the following term, on February 25, 1957, "because of the absence of the United States as an indispensable party" (as reported on p.166 of the 1956 Journal and in the decision at [352 U.S. 991](https://tile.loc.gov/storage-services/service/ll/usrep/usrep352/usrep352decisions/usrep352decisions.pdf#page=191)).

-So, here again is one of those frustrating issues with SCDB: it records only cases that resulted in a decision.
-I would argue that once a case has been granted, it needs to be recorded, no matter the outcome, so that researchers can identify how often cases are dismissed after being granted, why they were dismissed, and whether (and when) they were argued before being dismissed.
+This is another of those [frustrating issues](https://lonedissent.org/blog/2019/02/18/) with SCDB.
+Here, we see that it apparently records only cases that resulted in an opinion.
+However, once a case has been granted, it needs to be recorded, regardless of outcome, so that researchers can identify how often cases are dismissed after being granted, why they were dismissed, and whether (and when) they were argued before being dismissed.

 This situation is akin to a case being "affirmed" by an equally divided (deadlocked) Court, which SCDB *does* record.
 In both instances, no opinion is issued, the case is closed, and the lower court ruling remains in effect.
-The only difference is the process by which those identical results occurred -- a process that should be documented.
-As for why SCDB thinks there's a difference (ie, a difference so significant that one is worth recording but the other is not), well, only SCDB knows.
+The only difference is the process by which those identical results occurred.
+As for why SCDB thinks there's a difference (a difference so significant that one is worth recording but the other is not), well, only SCDB knows.

 {% include arguments.html %}